fog/fog-brightbox/README.md

 As required by the main `fog-core` library, support for Ruby 1.9 was dropped in `v1.0.0` of this gem.

+Upstream changes on dependencies have resulted in support failing for Ruby <2.3 from `v1.12.0` due to some libraries failing to declare usage of newer language features in their own gemspec files.

+As of 2024 `fog-core` is only testing for Ruby 3.0+ support.

 ## Contributing

 1. Fork it ( https://github.com/fog/fog-brightbox/fork )